johnmurch/awesome-seo-scripts/README.md

 ## [Backlink Checker](https://github.com/johnmurch/awesome-seo-scripts/tree/master/backlink-checker)
-This script fetches a webpage with Puppeteer and loops through all links for a specific backlink.
+This script fetches a webpage with Puppeteer and loops through all links checking for a specific backlink.
 This script also pulls out the anchor text and rel attributes (e.g. nofollow)

 ``` cd backlink-checker && npm install ```
 ``` Update urls.txt```